 Parents are welcome at the school.
 If they wish to meet with a teacher, they are required to report to the office upon arrival, after having made the appointment.
-If a child must be taken out of class, permission must first be obtained from the Principal.
-When parents arrive at the school to collect their child, they must ask the secretary to call him/ her to the office via the intercom.
+If a child must be taken out of class, permission must first be obtained from the Grade Head.
+When parents arrive at the school to collect their child, they must report to the front office.